Politics

 The rest of this podcast goes on to show articles from the media on the left that associate the film and its players with QAnon, with the hosts pointing out the falsehood of these assertions.

 I have to wonder where this guest on the CNN show got his information that “a lot of people in this world of QAnon say they don’t know what that is; they have never heard of it.”
 The QAnon crowd very readily - I would say too readily - embraced the fact that children are murdered in satanic rituals.
 In 2020, they took my story without asking and churned it out on social media with many errors and yes - believe it or not - exaggerations.
-I messaged one QAnon person who had posted a warped version of my story to let him know he had misrepresented many aspects and assigned events to my person that I never shared.
-Instead of issuing a correction, he shared in a comment on his original post that he had connected with me as if to confirm that the warped story was true.

-Not only that, this horrific fact was written down in a draft complaint for a child sexual abuse abuse case prepared by a lawyer, against the estate of one of my most prominent abusers whom I had met at age nine at a ritual in which my seven-year old friend Wouter was brutally murdered and sacrificed to Lucifer.
-Wouter’s blood was collected and imbibed by attending perpetrators.
-That draft complaint was sent to the attorneys of the estate of my perpetrator after the Child Victims Act opened up the statute of limitations for child sex abuse cases.
-During one year, one could file a civil lawsuit over child sex abuse dating back anytime, in my case nearly 50 years.
-In the end, the complaint was not filed.
-The lawsuit had not been my idea, and our withdrawal was also not my decision.
-In fact, I was relieved not to go through with bringing my abuse story to the courts, as I feel the justice system is largely the territory of my perpetrators.
-Isn’t it interesting, that shortly after my perpetrator’s powerful family received the draft complaint with this one very specific, graphic incident described in it, the words “drinking the blood” started doing the rounds, specifically to ridicule the idea that the elite could possibly be involved in anything of the sort?
-You didn’t hear anything about cannibalism or other gruesome practices of the network, it was just the words “drinking the blood” that were mentioned all over the media, and the yoga world.
-The topic’s crescendo hit just around the time that we would have been in court and a jury would be deciding whether my co-defendants and I were believable or not.
-Linking the issue of elite pedophilia with “far right conspiracy theory” just gave it that extra oomph that made my liberal friends run for the hills.
+Isn’t it interesting, that shortly after that abuser’s powerful family received the draft complaint with this one specific incident described in it, the words “drinking the blood” started doing the rounds, to ridicule the idea that the elite could possibly be involved in anything of the sort?
+You didn’t hear about cannibalism or other gruesome practices of the network, it was just the words “drinking the blood” that were mentioned all over the media and social platforms, and of course, most interesting, in the yoga world.
+The topic’s crescendo hit just around the time that we would have been in court and a jury would be deciding whether my co-defendants and I were believable.
+Linking the issue of elite pedophilia with “far right conspiracy theory” just gave it that extra oomph that made my yoga friends run for the hills.

-Still, it is beginning to appear that the film’s release may not be to draw attention to the cause for its own sake.
-The conversation about child sex trafficking is now turning to the border/immigrant issue.
-While it is hard for anyone on the left or the right to argue that child sex trafficking is a heinous business, immigration is one that can be argued ad infinitum.
-Child sex trafficking is being used to fuel that fight, and keep the division going.
 While the left and right will have plenty to argue about, it does appear that both sides finally agree on one thing: that SRA is a crazy conspiracy theory.
 Even the crazy QAnon conspiracy theorists themselves, according to the guy on CNN, have never even heard of it.

 Is it another clever move to keep ignoring the survivors of SRA that are speaking out and keep pretending that there are no children being victimized in this way, today?